oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup-ocicli/ai-vision-setup-ocicli.md

 * You have an Oracle Cloud account with OCI and IDCS administration privileges or
 * Your OCI and IDCS administrator can perform steps in this lab for you.

-## Task 1: Make note of User OCID
+## Task 1: Get User's OCID

 After logging into cloud console, click on User Settings under top right navigation, this will take to **User Details** page, Copy the OCID into a text file we will need this later.

 ![Navigate to Data Labeling](images/user-ocid.png " ")

-## Task 2: Add API Key
+## Task 2: Add User's API Key

 Under the same page click on **Add API Key** button

 ![Navigate to Data Labeling](images/add-api-keys.png " ")

-## Task 3: Generate and Download RSA Key Pair in PEM format used for API Signing
+## Task 3: Generate and Download RSA Key Pair in PEM format

 Choose an Option to Generate a new key pair, if you already have keys generated you can upload them here, most important is when you generate the key pair download both of them, Click **Add** button